nytimes/kyt/docs/conventions.md

 ## Directory Structure

-`kyt` follows several conventions for folder structure.
+`kyt` follows these conventions for folder structure.
 If you're setting up a new project, structure your directory as follows:

 ```
 src/

-  // ignored if `hasClient` is set to `false` in config
+# ignored if `hasClient` is set to `false` in config
-  /client
+src/client/

-    index.js // Webpack entry for client code
+# Webpack entrypoint for client code
+src/client/index.js

-    polyfills.js // polyfills for supported browsers
+# polyfills for supported browsers
+src/client/polyfills.js

-  // ignored if `hasServer` is set to `false` in config
+# ignored if `hasServer` is set to `false` in config
-  /server
+src/server

-    index.js // Webpack entry for server code
+# Webpack entrypoint for server code
+src/server/index.js

-    polyfills.js // polyfills for supported Node.js version
+# polyfills for supported Node.js version
+src/server/polyfills.js
 ```

 ## File extensions